All Episodes

 Is he?

-He might be unrelenting in his assault on political correctness, but he was no more a bigot or hate monger than Art Buchwald.
+He might be unrelenting in his assault on political correctness, but he was no more a bigot or hatemonger than Art Buchwald.

 The Raspberry Effect.

 So here's P.J.
-Gladnick, urging people to take the Rush Limbaugh challenge.
+Gladnick urging people to take the Rush Limbaugh Challenge.

 And the point is that he's right.

-The cat's free to roam the house, sits on my lap, purring while I pet the cat, consuming an adult beverage, and I say to myself, I wonder if my audience really wonders how damn fortunate they are to have me as their host.
+And I say to myself, I wonder if my audience really wonders how damn fortunate they are to have me as their host.

-You know that when I say things like that, it is to irritate and outrage the left, who just despise confidence in anybody.
+You know that when I say things like that, it is to irritate and outrage the left who just despise confidence in anybody.

-They don't like confidence, they don't like self-assuredness.
+They don't like self-assuredness.

-They don't like people who are solid in their beliefs, black and white, they like people see a lot of gray because you can manipulate those people.
+They like people see a lot of gray because you can manipulate those people.

-You can bend shape and form their opinions.
+You can bend, shape, and form their opinions.

-Because I'm still struck here by Eugene Robinson trying to compare Reagan's Immigration in his second term, and saying it was far more sweeping than what Obama wants to do.
+Now, a couple observations, if you will permit me, because I'm still struck here by Eugene Robinson trying to compare Reagan's immigration in his second term and saying it was far more sweeping in what Obama wants to do.

 Reagan sought no political advantage from this.

-It was in his second term, it was 86 when this bill passed.
+It was 86 when this bill passed.

 And here's the thing about it.